Antony-Thornton/MS1---Gym-Website/README.md

 * Form only submitting Email and Date of birth

 # 5. Deployment
-The website will be deployed using GitHubs built in pages manager.
+The website will be deployed using GitHubs built in pages' manager.

 Step 1 - Log in to GitHub page